jasonstubblefield/installer_aws_solr/README.md

 This package easily installs Solr on Ubuntu in AWS.
 It takes a little setup, but will install a production ready Solr in just a few minutes.

 Solr is installed in single server mode (not cloud).
-This installation is suitable for a lab or for a website with light traffic.
+This installation is suitable for a lab or for a use case with light to medium traffic.

 Please remember data in Solr should be treated as ephemeral and should also be stored somewhere else.